lawabb/rad-gate/README.md

 for more information on the display
 3. Option to configure gate activation polarity, and option to provide a short pulse for gate activation eg as is required by a solenoid rather than an electromagnet
-4. Some rewtite of timing code to incorporate the above and adhere to UCI timing document.
+4. Some rewrite of timing code to incorporate the above and adhere to UCI timing document.
 5. Alter "abort" code to indicate and prevent progress of sequence asap
 6. Change to FastLED library to simpify options of LightTree
 7. Added 'randomness' to prevent same random sequence on each start up